Understanding Agents

 - Maintainability concerns

+Note the meta: frontmatter block with name and description.
+This distinguishes agent files from bundle files, which use bundle: frontmatter with name and version.
 When you load this as a bundle, its instructions enhance your session.
 When you spawn it as an agent, it runs independently and reports back.

 How Agents Work